 Numerous options to partake in light (or not so light!) refreshments are spread far and wide around the Racecourse.
-Experience fine dining a la carte in the historic Hambleton Dining Room or Dine & View in style in the luxuriously appointed Thomas Lord Restaurant.
-Savour a delicious seafood platter with fine champagne on the Shrimp & Stirrup terrace; or grab some delicious Yorkshire fish & chips outside the James Herriot Hall.
-There’s something to suit every pallet and every pocket!
+Experience fine dining a la carte in the historic Hambleton Dining Room; or Dine & View in style in the luxuriously appointed Thomas Lord Restaurant.
+Savour a delicious seafood platter with fine champagne in their new bar ‘The Shrimp’; or grab some delicious Yorkshire fish & chips outside the James Herriot Hall, with the new Haddock in the Paddock Package.
+There really is something to suit every pallet and every pocket!

 Renowned for its beautifully maintained paddock, Thirsk Racecourse has an idyllic country charm about it, yet it is a thoroughly modern venue with outstanding facilities; not least free Wi-Fi for everyone!
 Thirsk is ever popular across the generations and really is suitable for anyone, from the most seasoned racing ‘nut’ to the first time racegoer.

-Fast-forward into the summer months and there are numerous more opportunities to enjoy the exciting Thirsk action from amongst the charming and beautiful surrounds of one of the country’s prettiest racecourses.
-These include: Tuesday 19th June, featuring all the Royal Ascot action (broadcast live in between each Thirsk race); the self-explanatory Beer Festival Evening Meeting on Tuesday 17th July; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 27th July; and the summer highlight – The Thirsk Summer Cup Day – will be on Saturday 4th August.
+Race forward to the summer months where there are more opportunities to enjoy the exciting Thirsk action from among the charming and beautiful surrounds of one of the country’s prettiest racecourses.
+These include: Tuesday 18th June, featuring all the Royal Ascot action (broadcast live in-between each Thirsk race); An evening in support of The ABF The Soldiers Charity on Saturday 11th May; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 26th July; and the summer highlight – The William Hill Thirsk Summer Cup Day, which will be run on Saturday 4th August.

+But, we save the best ‘til last!
+A frenzy of fashion awaits, with the famed annual Thirsk Ladies’ Day on Saturday 7th September.
+And what a day this is – where fashion meets the flat and the girls (and boys) never disappoint!
 Colour, Champagne, hats, competitions, flirting and fun define this fabulous occasion and is one of the highlights of the North Yorkshire social calendar.
-It’s the day we look forward to all season long and tickets sell fast, so be sure to book yours now!
+It’s the day we all look forward to all season long and tickets sell fast, so be sure to book yours now!

-totepool Thirsk Hunt Cup Day – Saturday 5thMay
+totepool Thirsk Hunt Cup Day – Saturday 4th May

-Irish Day – Saturday 19
+Irish Day – Saturday 18th June

-totepool Thirsk Summer Cup – Saturday 4 August
+totepool Thirsk Summer Cup – Saturday 3rd August

-Ladies’ Day – Saturday 8th September.
+Ladies’ Day – Saturday 7th September.